 I don’t know about you, but I don’t like cooking.
 Pregnant or not, it’s just never been something I’ve enjoyed!
-This is why when I became pregnant, I knew I’d want to find a way to consume healthy meals without slaving away in the kitchen for hours.
+So this is why when I became pregnant, I knew I’d want to find a way to consume healthy meals without slaving away in the kitchen for hours.
 And what was the solution?
 MEAL DELIVERY!

 Now, there are quite a few meal delivery options out there.
 My personal favorite is Hello Fresh.
 You get EVERYTHING you need to quickly whip up a delicious, healthy meal delivered to your door at whatever frequency you choose.